erf/vid/README.md

 A minimal vim-like text editor for modern terminals written in [Dart](https://dart.dev)

-> Made for myself for fun and learning and not meant to replace your current editor
+> Made for myself for fun and learning (not meant to replace your current editor)

-## Features ✨
+## Features

 - basic vim motions, operators and a minimal command mode
 - render and edit emojis and wide characters